ODonoghueLab/Minardo-Model/README.md

 ### 5. Ordered events

-In the following function, an ordering is calculated (i.e. those occurring at statistically significantly different times) and a figure is generated where the clusters are ordered by occurrence of first event.
+In the following function, an ordering of clusters is calculated, based on events (i.e. phosphorylation and dephosphorylation).
+A time distribution is generated for each cluster, and the distributions can be compared, either parametrically (t-tests) or non-parametrically (wilcox-test) to determine the ordering of these events, and thus clusters.

 ```
 # Non-parametric test based ordering
 orderTheEvents(humphrey.stand, clustered, mat_fiftyPoints, test="wilcox")
 ```
 ![Clusters](images/Humphrey/humphrey_nonParam.png)
 Fig. 5: Clusters ordered by first event (where the events were calculated non-parametrically).
+The events (depicted by dots), which are connected via gray dashed lines occur at the same time.

 ```
 # Parametric test based ordering